fboender/scriptform/README.md

 Then edit `/etc/init.d/scriptform` and change the `FORM_CONFIG` setting to point at the form configuration JSON file you'd like to use.

+There's also a **Systemd** unit file, which should work on most systems that run on systemd:

+    sudo cp /usr/share/doc/scriptform/scriptform.service /etc/systemd/system/

+Then edit `/etc/systemd/system/scriptform.service` and make change the `FORM_CONFIG` environment variable to point at the form configuration JSON file you'd like to use.

 ## Usage

 Usage: